kokopi-dev/hipposcraper/README.md

 alias hipporead='./ENTER_FULL_PATHNAME_TO_SCRAPER_DIRECTORY_HERE/holberton-read_t.py'
 ```

-__NOTE: This program only works with Python 2; ensure that your aliases
+*NOTE: This program only works with Python 2; ensure that your aliases
-specify 'python2' (Mechanize is not supported by Python 3).__
+specify 'python2' (Mechanize is not supported by Python 3).*

 ---

-## Usage
+## Usage :computer:

 After you have setup the proper aliases, you can run the Hipposcraper with the
 following command:

 ```
-hipposcrape project_link
+~$ hipposcrape project_link
 ```

 Where `project_link` is the URL link to the Holberton School project to scrape.